 Indonesia, Romania, Jordan and Nigeria, according to Rhinocarhire.com

 which produces a comprehensive guide."
+The

 A to Z of car hire - The Independent - August 2010

-the guide below for further information
+this guide for further information

 Telephone Numbers in Europe:

-Telephone number: pan-EU Emergency 112 Can
+Telephone number: pan-EU Emergency 112 Can be used in

-a locked mobile or a mobile with no sim card.
+mobile or a mobile with no sim card.

 abroad - British Government website.
 Contains